The Day of the Doctor: Filming

 Miniatures constructed by Mike Tucker and his company The Model Unit were used in filming for the Time War sequences, including a model of a Time Lord staser cannon and the War Doctor flying his TARDIS into and subsequently destroying several Daleks.
 The Dalek models used were 18-inch voice interactive toys produced by Character Options.
 The technique of using Dalek toys as models for filming was a common method of presenting entire armies in the classic series.

 Marketing

-Minisode
+Minisodes

-"The Night of the Doctor", an additional 7-minute special, was released on 14 November 2013, and featured the Eighth Doctor (Paul McGann)'s regeneration into the War Doctor (John Hurt).
+"The Night of the Doctor", an additional 7-minute special, was released on 14 November 2013, and featured the Eighth Doctor's regeneration into the War Doctor.
 Another 4-minute special, entitled "The Last Day", was released on 20 November 2013 and saw the start of the Fall of Arcadia.

 Trailers

 The first trailer for the special was shown to attendees of San Diego Comic-Con in July 2013.
 The BBC's decision not to release the trailer online to international fans was met with controversy.
 On 26 July, the BBC responded to criticisms by saying the trailer was intended to be exclusive to Comic-Con attendees and that content for all other audiences would be forthcoming at a later date.

 On 28 September, the BBC revealed that the trailer for the special had been shot and was in post-production.
 On 19 October 2013, a specially made teaser trailer, directed by Matt Losasso, was shown on BBC One, and was then subsequently posted online.
 It contained icons from the history of the show and had a monologue by Matt Smith, as well as body doubles and CGI to create shots of previous Doctors.

 A clip from "The Day of the Doctor" was shown during the BBC's Children in Need telethon on Friday 15 November.
 The official trailer for the episode aired in the United Kingdom at 8 pm GMT on 9 November.
 Due to the leak of a trailer earlier on 9 November on BBC Latin America's Facebook page, the BBC officially released it ahead of schedule.
 A second official trailer was released shortly thereafter.

 Furthermore, before the release of the main trailers, a short clip previewed the Eleventh Doctor and Clara examining a seemingly impossible painting.
 On 10 November 2013, a short clip of the Eleventh Doctor announcing "The clock is ticking" interrupted a BBC One ident.
 This was followed on Monday 11 November by another ident interruption, with the Eleventh Doctor stating "It's all been leading to this..."